dwillie/wiz-form/readme.md

 * Error messages on failed ready-check
 * Next/Previous/Finish button text override
 * Step naming
-* wizard-meta allowing access to internal wizard info, current step index, total number of steps and 'name' of the current step
+* wizard-meta allowing access to internal wizard info, current step index, total number of steps and 'name' of the current step, as well as controlling the form by changing wizardMeta.activeStep / activeStepName
 * Everything optional with (hopefully) reasonable defaults

 Happy to hear suggestions on the direction of wiz